Paebbels/pyVHDLParser/doc/UseCases.rst

 While a Code-DOM focuses on a single file, a language model combines multiple files, thus Code-DOMs, to an overall project or design understanding.
-In such an extended scenario, a language model can offer several additional features compared to a Code-DOM like: type analysis, cross-references, design hierarchy, component and package dependencies and compile order.
+In such an extended scenario, a language model can offer several additional features compared to a Code-DOM like:

+* Type analysis,
+* Cross-references,
+* Design hierarchy,
+* Component and package dependencies, and
+* Compile order detection.

 .. _usecase-graphs: